th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 computer networks is to use a scheme like IP and Classless InterDomain Routing (CIDR) where the hosts _addresses_ are subnetted, allowing for entries in the PFT to be aggregated, drastically reducing its space complexity, in theory at least, to O(log(n)).
+So we should not use arbitrary names for the forwarding elements, but give them an _address_!

 Sure, that _is_ the solution, but not so fast!
 When building a model, each element in the model should be well-defined and named at most once.
 Synonyms for human use are allowed and useful, but they are conveniences, not part of the functioning of the model.
-If we subdivide the name of the forwarding element in different subnames, we have to ask ourselves what element in the model each subname of that name is naming!
+If we subdivide the name of the forwarding element in different subnames, as is done in hierarchical addressing, we have to ask ourselves what element in the model each subname that name is naming!
 In the geographic routing example above, we dragged the Earth into the model, and used GPS coordinates (latitude and longitude) in the name.
-But where do subnets come from?
+But where do subnets come from, and what _are_ addresses?
 What do we drag into our model, if anything, to create them?

+#### A quick recap

 {{<figure width="70%" src="/docs/concepts/unicast_layer_bc_pft.png">}}